spectrocloud/librarium/docs/docs-content/clusters/clusters.md

 ## Scope

 Clusters can be launched at the project scope or at the tenant scope.
 A project-level cluster belongs to a single project.
-A tenant-level cluster does not belong to any project.
+A tenant-level cluster does not belong to any project and can only be accessed by users with tenant-level permissions.

 Access to clusters in Palette is governed by Palette's role-based access control.
 To be able to take any action on a cluster, you need the corresponding permission in the corresponding scope.
 For example, a user with the permission `cluster.create` in the project `foo` and can create clusters in the project `foo`.
 Tenant-level permissions allow you to take the corresponding action on clusters in all projects in the tenant, as well as tenant-level clusters.
 Tenant-level permissions are required to take action on any tenant-level cluster.
 For more information about role-based access control in Palette, refer to [Palette RBAC](../user-management/palette-rbac/palette-rbac.md).